 Location: Drop from Magma Wyrm found in Gael Tunnel.

 This is another Katana.
-Basically, all the Katanas in the game are great for dealing Bleed damage.
-What makes this one shine though is its skill.
-It sheathes the Katana and then you do a very powerful attack that used your FP.
-It starts with 50 passive Bleed damage and it is one of the best scaling Katanas in the game.
+All the Katanas in the game are great for dealing Bleed damage.
+What makes this one shine, though, is its skill.
+It sheathes the Katana, and then you do a powerful attack using your FP.
+It starts with 50 passive Bleed damage and is one of the best scaling Katanas in the game.

-It is a great alternative to the Uchigatana and it is extremely useful if you can try and get it pretty early on.
+It is a great alternative to the Uchigatana, and it is extremely useful if you can try and get it early.
 There is a Katana later that is one of the best in the game, and this one comes close to second when it comes to Katanas and which ones are better.

 5. Ghiza’s Wheel